esteinig/machine/docs/setup.md

 conda install scipy pandas numpy matplotlib
 ```

 Great - all dependencies are now set up.
-Don't forget to exit your environment if you keep working on a different project!
+Don't forget to exit your environment if you keep working on a different project.
+Steps above only need to be completed once, you can enter your environment at any stage with `source activate machine`.

+**`Remember to enter your environment before you do anything on the terminal.`**

 **Linking environments to Pycharm**